- Executive Director of MoveOn.org

 - Created the website 9-11peace.org, which called for “moderation and restraint” in response to the 9/11 terrorist attacks

-Born December 17, 1980 in Lincolnville, Maine, Eli Pariser is the Executive Director of MoveOn.org.
-The son of two 1960s activists, Pariser graduated from Simon’s Rock College in Massachusetts at the age of 19.
+Eli Pariser was born on December 17, 1980 in Lincolnville, Maine.
+The son of two 1960s antiwar activists who founded an alternative high school in Camden, Maine, Pariser graduated from Bard College at Simon’s Rock (in Western Massachusetts) at the age of 19.

-When the United States and its allies were preparing to topple Saddam Hussein's regime in Iraq, MoveOn founders Wes Boyd and Joan Blades hired Pariser as a consultant to head their organization's efforts to discredit the imminent invasion.
-Pariser rallied 9,000 MoveOn.org members to descend upon 400 government offices across the United States to voice their anti-war sentiments to Members of Congress.
-He was also instrumental in raising more than $400,000 for anti-war advertising.
+In November 2001, when the United States and its allies were contemplating the possibility of using military measures to topple Saddam Hussein's regime in Baghdad, MoveOn.org founders Joan Blades and Wes Boyd hired Pariser as a consultant to guide their organization's efforts to discredit the notion of waging war against Iraq.
+Before long, Pariser merged his own website with that of MoveOn, and in November 2002 he rallied some 9,000 MoveOn members to descend upon 400 government offices across the U.S. to voice their anti-war sentiments to members of Congress.
+Pariser was also instrumental in raising more than $400,000 for anti-war advertising.

-In December 2003 Pariser collaborated with Jonathan Soros, son of George Soros, and techno-rocker Moby to organize “Bush in 30 Seconds,” an online contest for the best half-minute anti-President Bush television advertisement.
-MoveOn pledged to air the winning commercial on national TV.
-Among the 1,500-odd submissions to the contest were two ads juxtaposing footage of George W. Bush and Adolf Hitler.
-MoveOn posted these entries on its website.
-Ultimately, under pressure from Jewish groups and Republicans, the organization pulled the Hitler ads and apologized for them.
+In December 2003 Pariser collaborated with Jonathan Soros, son of billionaire financier George Soros, and the techno-rocker Moby to organize “Bush in 30 Seconds,” an online contest for the best half-minute, anti-President Bush television advertisement.
+Among the 1,500-odd submissions were two ads juxtaposing footage of George W. Bush and Adolf Hitler, and MoveOn posted these on its website.
+Ultimately, under pressure from Jewish groups and Republicans, the organization pulled the Bush-Hitler ads and apologized for them.

-Pariser is currently working to enlist young activists to join future leftist initiatives.
-In an e-mail distributed to MoveOn members on November 22, 2005, Pariser announced that his organization had created a spinoff entity called the New Organizing Institute, "a unique grassroots program that trains young, technology-enabled political organizers to work for progressive campaigns and organizations.”
+One of Pariser's top priorities has been to enlist young activists who can be groomed as leftwing leaders of the future.
+In an e-mail distributed to MoveOn members on November 22, 2005, for example, Pariser announced that his group had created a spinoff entity called the New Organizing Institute, a “grassroots program that trains young, technology-enabled political organizers to work for progressive campaigns and organizations.”